-If your organization is using a CRM, or thinking about deploying one of the many modern options available, then creating a strategy to make the best use of this asset is sensible.
+If your organization is using a CRM for service business, or thinking about deploying one of the many modern options available, then creating a strategy to make the best use of this asset is sensible.

 Here is a look at why formulating a CRM strategy is worthwhile, and which platforms and approaches work well.